The History of Eudora, Kansas

 The rich river bottom land produced various crops, including potatoes, melons, alfalfa, corn, and wheat, said Fall Leaf resident and historian Lorene (Reetz) Cox.
 During the 1920s and into the 1940s, farmers also grew peas that were shelled at a pea vinery east of Fall Leaf, sent by train to Lawrence, and sold to the cannery there.
 However, the river’s floods of 1903, 1915, 1951, and 1993 destroyed crops and eroded the banks of the Kansas River, bringing the river closer to what was left of the town.

 After 1953, Fall Leaf students attended school in Linwood.
-Because of petition in 1992, Fall Leaf residents attend school in the Eudora School District.
+After 1992 petition in 1992 resulted in Fall Leaf residents attending school in the Eudora School District.